dotnet/AspNetCore.Docs/aspnetcore/security/authentication/facebook-logins.md

 > [!NOTE]
 > You don't need to configure **signin-facebook** as a route in your app.
 The Facebook middleware will automatically intercept requests at this route and handle them to implement the OAuth flow.

-* Make a note of your *App ID* and your *App Secret* before dismissing this page so that you can add both into your ASP.NET Core app later in this tutorial.
+* Make a note of your `App ID` and your `App Secret` before dismissing this page so that you can add both into your ASP.NET Core app later in this tutorial.

 * Tap **Save Changes** to complete the new application configuration.

 ## Storing Facebook AppId and AppSecret

-Link sensitive settings like Facebook *AppID* and *Secret* to your application configuration by using the [Secret Manager tool](../app-secrets.md) instead of storing them in your configuration file directly, as described in the [previous section](sociallogins.md).
+Link sensitive settings like Facebook `App ID` and `App Secret` to your application configuration by using the [Secret Manager tool](../app-secrets.md) instead of storing them in your configuration file directly, as described in the [previous section](sociallogins.md).
 Execute the following in your project working directory:

 * Set the Facebook AppId